acmCSUFDev/march-madness-2024/problems/diamond-02/README.md

 trespassers' identities.

 The access logs are your key to solving the mystery.
-Each log provides a snapshot of individuals entering and exiting various buildings on campus.
+Each log provides a snapshot of individuals entering  various buildings on campus.
 The logs are timestamped, so you can determine the exact time of each entry.

 Here is an example of the access logs:

 ```
-alice -> CS [2023-10-01 08:00:00]
+alice -> CS at 2023-10-02 08:00:00
-alice <- CS [2023-10-01 09:00:00]
-bob <- E [2023-10-01 09:00:00]
-bob -> E [2023-10-01 08:00:00]
+bob -> E at 2023-10-01 08:00:00
-charlie -> TSU [2023-10-01 08:00:00]
+charlie -> TSU at 2023-10-01 08:00:00
-charlie <- TSU [2023-10-01 09:00:00]

 suspects: alice, charlie
 ```

 Each line represents a single access log entry.
 Within each entry:

-- The first word is the name of the person who accessed the building.
+- The first variable is the name of the person who accessed the building.
-- The second word is either `->` or `<-`, denoting whether the person entered or exited the building.
+- The second variable is the name of the building that was accessed.
-- The third word is enclosed in square brackets, and is the timestamp of the access log entry.
+- The third variable is enclosed in square brackets, and is the timestamp of the access log entry.
 It is formatted as `YYYY-MM-DD HH:MM:SS`.

 The access log entries may be in any order.
-In the above example, the entry where `bob` exited `CS` occurred before the entry where he entered `E`.
+In the above example, the entry where `alice` accessed the `CS` building is listed first, but it happened after the entry where `bob` accessed the `E` building, even though the `bob` entry occurred prior.

 The logs only contain entries for the month of October, November, and December 2023.
 The logs do not contain entries for any other months.